timpaul/gds-marp-deck/PITCHME.md

 ## What's the big deal?

-This could be useful, because:

 - it lets authors focus on the content
+- the slide design becomes very consistent
-- the results are accessible and mobile friendly
+- the end results are accessible and mobile friendly
-- the decks will be very consistently designed
+- we're not reliant on Google Slides

+## Any other benefits?

+Markdown is just plan text.
+It can be written anywhere, and it's easy to generate automatically form data.

-- the same markdown could be used to publish other formats
+For example, we could auto-generate decks from performance data, and re-use the same markdown to generate reports in other formats.
-- the markdown could be generated from dynamic data

 ## What else can it do?